canmom/canmom.github.io/fiction/undefinedbehaviour.md

 She didn't laugh like I expected.
 Just pushed away from me to hug her knees instead.
 "That's the problem, isn't it...
 Among, you know, the company, we're like, the two weird trannies.
 And, well," She smiled at me weakly.
 "It means the world that I'm not the only weird tranny.
 But among the weird trannies, I'm still like...
 I'm still the girl that says <i>weltanschauung</i>.
 The words that come naturally to me are like, they're the words that make me an incomprehensible nerd."

 "You know we're all incomprehensible nerds, right?"
 Even then I'm sure I knew this wasn't bait I should be taking, but...
-"Like we're all freaky autists with our little obsessions.
+"Like, we're all freaky autists with our little obsessions.
 You don't know what I'm on about when I talk about graphics programming.
 And the fact that you even humour me, most people don't even give me that."

 She winces a little.
 "You've got all those nerds on Discord.
 The demoscene."